mark-heiple/RUDI/README.md

 ## System Diagram

 The RUDI demo is separated into two major components.
 The front end is an R Shiny App, and is hosted by R Shiny Server, running on an Ubuntu Server instance on Amazon Web Services.
-The back end is performs all of the modeling, and is running on a home PC.
+The back end performs all of the modeling, and is running on a home PC.
 Redis Server is used to communicate between the front and back ends.

 ![System Diagram](./rudi_system_diagram.jpg)